redowanrafy707/Fullstack-MotorBikes-Website-clientside/README.md

 ### About This Site:

-* This is a Responsive MERN-Stack web applications for Motor Bikes.
+* This is a website for Motor Bikes.

-* In this site user can Buy Brand New Motor Bikes on Low Price, see his order list & reviews our site.
+* In this site user can Buy Motor Bikes , see his order list & reviews our site.

-* If user want any services he must be authenticate with google or facebook.
+* If can Login with eamil password and google also

-* User can also cancelled his order.
-But he/she can't cancel his first order.
-If he/she want to cancel his order he need to order more then one services.
+* User can also cancelled order in dashboard of order

 * There is a admin panel where admin can add more admins, add more services, update order condition of users.
 Admin can also delete any services & reviews.

-* There is also a test admin.
+* There is also a test admin(admin@admin.com).
 Where you can add service & change the order condition of any user.

 * Test admin can't add more admin, delete core 6 services & our users reviews.
 But test admin can delete his added services.

+* Hope you will leave a review